WebFiori/cli/README.md

 To install the library, simply include it in your `composer.json`'s `requre` section: `webfiori\cli`.

-## Building Command Line Application

-Assuming that the library was installed using composer, then your application folders structure will most likely be as follows:

 ## Creating and Running a Command

 ### Creating a Command